jessexknight/masc-thesis/README.md

 - [x] Add: brainmask to appendix
 - [x] Add: Vectorized implementation maths
 - [x] Add: psuedo-lesions details
+- [x] Add: rewrite prior-work section for difference from paper
 - [x] Check: notation - bold, caligraphic/roman, capitals
 - [x] Decide: when to introduce lambda regularization / implementation (methods or ap-impl)
 - [x] Decide: where to put reparameterization of the sigmoid \beta to \tau and s